dvochoa/1up/README.md

 Note: All of these commands must be ran from the `./frontend/` directory.

+After initial download you'll want to run `npm install` to install all frontend dependencies locally.
+These will be available in the `node_modules` directory.

-- Run `npm run dev` to start a local instance of the frontend on `localhost:3000`.
+- Run `npm run dev` to deploy the frontend locally on `localhost:3000`.
 - Run `npm run test` to run the entire frontend test suite.
 - Run `npm run lint` to run the frontend linter.
   - The linter uses [prettier](https://prettier.io/) for code formatting